 Create paper mache animals in the intertidal zone

 Get inspired by a sculptural artist who is passionate about plants, animals, sustainability and the natural world, and make your own ‘Inside the Tide’ creature!

-Guy Fredericks is a Sydney based artist living with disability, whose work was exhibited in the major exhibition at the Royal Botanic Gardens’ CALYX, Inside the Tide, 2021-22.
+Guy Fredericks is a Sydney based artist living with disability, whose work will be exhibited in the major exhibition at the Royal Botanic Gardens’ CALYX, Inside the Tide, 2021-22.
 In this online video workshop, students will meet Guy and learn about his creative process and inspiration.
 Then we will show you how to make your very own sculpture, based on his technique!